saidurpavel/saidurpavel.github.io/_pages/about.md

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->

-My Name is Saidur Rahman Pavel.
-I am doing my PhD in Electrical Engineering from Temple University.
-My Research topic is array signal processing, machine learning,  optimization and wireless communications.
-I am working in Advanced signal process Lab (ASP) lab under the supervison of Dr. Yimin Zhang.
+My name is Saidur Rahman Pavel, and I am currently pursuing a Ph.D. in Electrical Engineering at <a href="https://www.temple.edu/" target="_blank">Temple University</a>.
+My research focuses on array signal processing, machine learning, optimization, and wireless communications.
+I am working in the Advanced Signal Processing (ASP) Lab under the supervision of Dr. Yimin Zhang.

-Previously I received my masters degree from the Temple university in Electrical Engineering.
-I received my B.Sc in Electrical and Electroic Engineering degree from Chittagong University of Enngineering and Technology in 2017.
-I was also working as a lectruer in Premier University, Chittagong from 2028-2020.
+I received my M.S. in Electrical Engineering from Temple University in June 2023.
+Prior to that, I completed my B.Sc. in Electrical and Electronic Engineering at Chittagong University of Engineering and Technology (CUET) in December 2017.
+From 2018 to 2020, I worked as a lecturer at Premier University, Chittagong.

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.